stevewhims/XamlListDetail/README.md

 We'll also need to port across ItemsDataSource.
 No need for xaml here, just copy ItemsDataSource.h across, and fix up the namespace.

 ## Begin porting **DetailPage**

+In this section we'll begin porting **DetailPage**; and we'll be finishing that up in a later section.

 Add a new item to the target project (**WinUI** > **Blank Page (WinUI 3)**) named `DetailPage.xaml`.